latte-central/latte-euroclojure-2016/script.md

 ... just before we begin, I would like to say that I started all this after reading a book that I find very interesting.

- Type theory and formal proofs by Rob Nederpeldt and Herman Geuvers.
+ Type theory and formal proofs: an introduction

+ If you are interested in the lambda-calculus, then I really suggest reading this book.

 Of course, you do not need to read this book to understand my talk or even to use LaTTe.
-But it is still a very interesting reading if you want to know more about the lambda-calculus and its deep connection with not just computation but also logic and mathematics.
+It is about the theory behind the library.

 Timing: 1:00 (total 3:30)